 Tip: Which assets should be archived?
 That’s a million dollar question.
 The answer often depends on your brand standards, your company’s policies, and your personal preferences.
 Old logos show the historical evolution of your brand, but you might not need to save every file format.
 Campaign elements are helpful to refer back to when trying to remember what you did last year.
 And key documents provide access to past policies, details, and communications.

 But not everything added to the archive needs to be old.
-Archiving large files used in a new asset — like raw video footage or unused photos from a recent photoshoot — can save space, money, and time.
+Archiving large files used in the creation of new content — like raw video footage or unused photos from a recent photoshoot — can save space, money, and time.
 Remember, an archive isn’t where content goes to die.
 Use it strategically.
 You can always resurrect content or digital assets for reuse or repurposing at a later time.

-Just like plants and animals, digital assets go through a lifecycle.
-If you’re not careful, you can lose track of where your assets are in their respective cycles, leading to digital asset overload.
-Creating the right process and using the right tools keeps your assets in check and ensures that they’ll always live their best life.
+Just like plants and animals, we’ve learned that content goes through a lifecycle.
+If you’re not careful, you can lose track of where your content is in its respective cycle, leading to content overload.
+Creating the right process and using the right tools keeps your content in check and ensures that it'll always live its best life.